eoinkelly/ember-runloop-handbook/README.md

 // ["sync", "actions", "routerTransitions", "render", "afterRender", "destroy"]
 ```

-You can see a summary of the intent of each queue in the [Runloop
+You can see a summary of the intent of each queue in the [runloop
 Guide](http://emberjs.com/guides/understanding-ember/run-loop/#toc_an-example-of-the-internals)
 but today we are going to focus on the queues themselves.

 Each queue corresponds to a "phase of work" identified by the Ember core team.
-This set of queues and the code that manages them **is** the Ember Runloop.
+This set of queues and the code that manages them **is** the Ember runloop.
 Lets
 look closer at how it works:

 A _job_ on a queue is just a plain ol' Javascript callback function. _Running a